-So I thought I would share a few of my latest grid-locked community vision quests, starting with Nicholas Negroponte.
+I thought I would share a few of my latest grid-locked community vision quests, starting with Nicholas Negroponte.
 I was listening to his 2014 TED Talk about the history of technology.
-It traced a series of predictions that he had given on the TED stage over the last 30 years that had come true – despite being patently unbelievable at the time.
-And so, I’m inclined to think that the prediction he gave at the end of that talk will also come true.
-If it does, it could drastically alter the nature of associations, online communities, and knowledge sharing in general.
+It traced a series of predictions he had given on the TED stage over the last 30 years that had come true – despite being patently unbelievable at the time.
+And so, I’m inclined to think the prediction he gave at the end of that talk will also come true.
+If it does, it could drastically alter the nature of associations, online communities and knowledge sharing in general.

 VIRTUAL REALITY EVENTS

-But if you’re not ready to step into pharma just yet, you might follow the lead of Events DC, which may be adding virtual reality tours to its sales pitches for new clients.
+If you’re not ready to step into pharma just yet, you might follow the lead of Events DC, which may be adding virtual reality tours to its sales pitches for new clients.
 And associations and meetings planners are beginning to explore VR as alternatives to in-person events.
-It won’t be long before your online community will be hosting virtual reality happy hours and other networking events–letting people work face-to-face despite being thousands of miles apart.
+It won’t be long before your online community will host virtual reality happy hours and other networking events, letting people work face-to-face despite being thousands of miles apart.

-This will mean that your community will have its own personal Alexa that members can talk to to get the information they need from your community.
-These bots will take spoken queries from members, search the available information that other members have shared in your online community, and synthesize it into an answer for the member.
+This will mean your community will have its own personal Alexa that members can talk to for the information they need from your community.
+These bots will take spoken queries from members, search the available information that other members have shared in your online community and synthesize it into an answer for the member.
 As the bot synthesizes more and more information, it will eventually learn answers to basic community questions.
-And any questions it can’t answer, it will point members to experts in the industry who could provide it.
+And any questions it can’t answer, it will instead point members to experts in the industry who could provide it.
 Further, it can reach out to the experts who provided complex answers to prompt them to share their answer on the community for future queries and fill in any gaps in the bot’s knowledge.
-Let’s hope we can find something for ye olde community managers to do in the meantime….
+Let’s hope we can find something for ye olde community managers to do in the meantime.

 This article was originally published in the Skariphos blog and can be found here.